ronsm/CASAS-Model-Generator-AL-Validator/README.md

 # CASAS RNN Model Generator

-This repository provides a mechanism to train a handful of RNNs on streaming CASAS smart home Human Activity Recognition (HAR) data from a committee of models.
+This repository provides a mechanism to train and validate a handful of RNNs on streaming CASAS smart home Human Activity Recognition (HAR) data from a committee of models.
 It re-uses code from '[deep-casas](https://github.com/danielelic/deep-casas)' by Liciotti et al. to generate several LSTM-based classifiers, citation below:

 ```
 D. Liciotti, M. Bernardini, L. Romeo, and E. Frontoni, ‘A sequential deep learning